Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

 ### 2025-5-27 More UML Updates
  Added to UML, updated Map and Displayable classes.
 Also added clickable interface.
 No more UML stuff hopefully that thing hurts my head.

+ (At Home)
+ Added the Pea class and updated displayable and projectile.
+Tried to test the pea class, but resulted in a null pointer exception, will address with group mates.